-Harborview’s strengths include a diverse patient population with about one-quarter Caucasian, one-quarter African-American, one-quarter East African including Somali and Ethiopian immigrants, and one-quarter a mix of Southeast Asian immigrants, Hispanics, and other minorities.
+Harborview’s strengths include a diverse patient population with about one-quarter Black, one-quarter White, one-quarter East African including Somali and Ethiopian immigrants, and one-quarter a mix of Southeast Asian immigrants, Hispanics, and other minorities.
 Harborview provides in-depth experience with a rich and diverse population that requires a strong interest in and dedication to the care of urban underserved.
 While challenging, the rewards earned from this population are many.
-One gains a high level of cultural and societal awareness, while utilizing the most recent technological advances.
 Most importantly, the program prides itself in helping people who desperately need medical care, especially primary care.
 Both in-person and telephonic interpreters are frequently used in this clinic, with Spanish, Amharic, Tigrinya, Somali, and Vietnamese as the most common languages used by patients.

 More facts about Harborview Medical Center